8/6/2024

 Operator

 Thank you.
 At this time, we'll be conducting a question and answer session.
-If you'd like to ask a question, please press star one from your telephone keypad, and the confirmation tone will indicate your line is in the question queue.
-Please press star two if you'd like to withdraw your question from the queue.
+If you'd like to ask a question, please press star 1 from your telephone keypad, and the confirmation tone will indicate your line is in the question queue.
+You may press star 2 if you'd like to withdraw your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
 One moment, please, while we poll for questions.
 Thank you.
-Thank you, and our first question is from the line of Tate Sullivan with Baxel Group.
-Please receive your questions.
+Thank you.
+And our first question is from the line of Tate Sullivan with Maximum Group.
+Please proceed with your questions.

 speaker